How to Photograph Interior Spaces like a Pro Using Just Your Phone

 This means to shoot from a low angle.

-If you’ve ever looked at professional photos of furniture or interior design websites, you’ll notice that the camera isn’t shooting from eye level.
+If you’ve ever looked at professional photos on interior design websites, you’ll notice that the camera isn’t shooting from eye level.
 Here are some guidelines for how to shoot low:

 - Living rooms